simvia-tech/vs-code-aster/README.md

 #### From a .vsix file

-- Download the .vsix file from the [latest release](https://gitlab.com/simvia/common-tools/code-aster-vscode/-/pipelines) :
+- Download the .vsix file from the [latest release](https://github.com/simvia-tech/vs-code-aster/actions) :

-  1. Go to the latest successful pipeline.
+  1. Click on the latest successful workflow.
-  2. In the "Jobs" column, click on the download button, then select the `build:archive` job.
+  2. In the "Artifacts" section, click on the download button of the `vsix-package` artifact.
   3. Extract the `.vsix` from the archive.

 > WSL users will need to copy the .vsix file to the WSL file system before continuing with the installation.